ummjevel/Generative-AI-for-beginners-dotnet/05-GenerativeAppSamples/readme.md

 ### What you'll find here

-- **SpaceAINet Console App**: The first sample, SpaceAINet, is a console-based space battle game created with Copilot Agent Mode and GPT-4.1.
+- **Retro Invaders Console App**: The first sample, Retro Invaders, is a console-based space battle game created with Copilot Agent Mode and GPT-4.1.
 [See details here.](./SpaceAINet/README.md)

 - More sample apps will be added, each showcasing how Generative AI can help build real-world .NET solutions.